 I have a love/hate relationship with being a mom.
 On one hand, I love my kids so damn much that it physically pains me.
 On the other, they drive me absolutely insane sometimes.
 Parts of motherhood are peaceful and pure and precious, but others are infuriating and sticky and exhausting.
 Like most moms, I'm in love with my children and could list a thousand things about each of them that I absolutely adore, but the list of

-I have my moments when I don't want to parent anymore.
+I don't want to parent anymore.
 Usually they happen when I'm standing waste-deep in a room filled with dirty laundry and singing toys and angry toddlers who are tossing their tiny plastic cups in the floor because they wanted a green cup, and I mistakenly and unforgivably gave them a blue cup.
 I know, the horror.
 These moments make me feel like I want to quit this whole parenting thing, and that feeling makes me feel guilty and like I'm, somehow, unfit to be someone's mother in the first place.

 won't quit trying to be, and I'd argue that no mother will.
 However, I think I can speak for many moms, if not all moms, when I say that I'm more than ready to quit the following things...
 Change An Explosive Diaper FatCamera/E+/Getty Images

 Explosive diapers are pretty much the norm in most parents' lives and until your kid is potty trained, but I don't know if anyone

 normal to miss breastfeeding their children, but I seriously doubt they miss engorgement or cracked and bleeding nipples or having boobs that are so sore, even a slight gust of wind makes you want to cry.
 Combat A Public Tantrum

 smug things I said before I became a parent, was that I'd never be that parent with that kid who was throwing a fit in the middle of the grocery store but, of course, the aforementioned came true.
 Multiple times.
 Every mom is that mom at some point, but I'm looking forward to the days when toddler tantrums aren't routine.
 Search For Tiny, Missing Socks

 do weird things while doing laundry, mostly as coping mechanisms, but they aren't capable of conquering the hatred we have for tiny socks.
 If adult socks are elusive, then toddler socks are some damn magicians because they put on a disappearing act every single time I do the laundry.
 Console A Teething Child

 Teething is a normal part of growing up, but it's also extremely uncomfortable and painful for babies.
 My wisdom teeth weren't removed like they were supposed to be, so a few years ago, when they started to break the skin, I realized exactly how it feels like to be a teething baby.
 I get it now, kids.
 Teething sucks, and I don't ever want to have to try to console a helpless,

 teething baby again.
 Be Followed Into The Bathroom

 I'm sure that one day, my kids won't want anything to do with me, but right now they're so obsessed with me that they follow me into the bathroom.
 Even if I shut the door behind me, my oldest has learned how to breech the child lock, and insists on the door be open when I pee.
 Just

 same question 21 times.
 I'm happy to teach him about the world and to answer his many prying questions and to foster his curiosity, but sometimes I feel like I should just record myself telling him why the sky is blue or why he can't touch the hot stove, so that I don't have to repeat myself over and over and over again.
 Share All Of Your Food

 I'm (mostly) happy to share my food with my kids, and consider it a great way to watch my calorie intake, but sometimes I just want to eat without a tiny hand stealing the last bite of my bread stick.